What is Ethereum? Complete Guide 2026 for Beginners

 Regulatory risks:

-- Unclear classification: SEC questions ETH’s status
+- Unclear classification: the US SEC questions ETH’s status

-- Taxation: rules evolve (varies by jurisdiction)
+- Taxation: rules are evolving

-- Potential restrictions: some countries may ban or limit
+- Potential restrictions: some countries may ban or limit crypto

 Essential Precautions

-- ✅ Only invest what you can afford to lose
+- Only invest what you can afford to lose

-- ✅ Use a regulated platform
+- Use a regulated platform

-- ✅ Diversify: not all in crypto, not all in ETH
+- Diversify: not all in crypto, not all in ETH

-- ✅ Educate yourself: understand before investing
+- Educate yourself: understand before investing — services like Fibo guide beginners

-🔮 The Future of Ethereum
+The Future of Ethereum

 Roadmap 2025-2030